 - The virus is shed in fecal droppings, mucus, saliva and nasal discharge.

-- With this current HPAI strain, H5N1, bald eagles, terns, gulls and cormorants have been particularly affected and large mortality events have been documented throughout North America, including Michigan and the Great Lakes region.
+- With the more recent HPAI strains circulating, bald eagles, terns, gulls and cormorants have been particularly affected and large mortality events have been documented throughout North America, including Michigan and the Great Lakes region.

 -